Bayesian nonparametric modeling of heterogeneous populations of networks: Simulation study

 It is also instructive to explore the properties of the clusters identified by our method.
-Given the estimated partition and denoting by $\hat{K}$ the corresponding number of clusters, we can produce cluster-specific point estimates for the centroids by looking at the Fréchet mean of the posterior distribution of $\mathcal{G}_k^{m*}$, for $k=1,\ldots,\hat{K}$.
-Specifically, we sample from the posterior distribution of $\vartheta_{k}^*$ in \eqref{eq:accell_1} and \eqref{eq:accell_2}, and consider the sample Fréchet mean of $\mathcal{G}_k^{m*}$.
-Alternatively, one can look at \Autoref{eq:post_G_m_mar_prob} in the \suppref{sec:supp_mat}.
+Given the estimated partition and denoting by $\hat{K}$ the corresponding number of clusters, we can produce cluster-specific point estimates for the centroids by looking at the Fréchet mean of the posterior distribution of $\mathcal{C}_k^{*}$, for $k=1,\ldots,\hat{K}$.
+Specifically, we sample from the posterior distribution of $\vartheta_{k}^*$ in \eqref{eq:accell_1} and \eqref{eq:accell_2}, and consider the sample Fréchet mean of $\mathcal{C}_k^{*}$.
 We henceforth refer to this as to the cluster-specific posterior Fréchet mean.
+Alternatively, one can resort to Equation S27 in the Supplementary Material \citep{DPM_CER_supp}.
 For illustrative purposes, we focus on a randomly selected dataset generated from the mixed variability scenario.
 The second row of \autoref{fig:graph_modes} shows the posterior Fréchet mean for centroids of the four estimated clusters.
 The topological structures of these estimates align with those of the four-component data-generating mixture model, with the correspondence between true and estimated components identified based on the frequency of observations generated from a given component in the estimated clusters.
 Moreover, the point estimates of the cluster-specific scale parameters, that is \(\{0.262, 0.337, 0.295, 0.397\}\), reflect the heterogeneity in variability levels that characterize the data-generating model.